Chandannagar: Location

 Chandannagar is located at 22.87°N 88.38°E. It has an average elevation of 10 m.

 Chandannagar consisted of mainly three parts Khalisani (west), Gondalpara (south) and Boro (north).
 There are about 30 localities (para) and more than 100 sub-localities.
 Of them, some are Gondalpara, Nutan Telighat, Barasat, Tematha, Hatkhola, Daibokpara, Padripara, Lalbagan, Barabazar, Bagbazar, Fatokgora, Khalisani, Nabagram, Palpara, Urdibazar, Luxmigunj, Boro Panchanantala, Boro Champatala, Taldanga, Haridradanga etc. Bajra, Bandhagram etc. are some of the village-like areas near the borders of the city.

 The city is bordered by Chinsurah in the north, Bhadreswar in the south, the Hooghly river in the east and Dhaniakhali in the west.

 Police station

-Chandannagar police station has jurisdiction over the Chandernagore Municipal Corporation area.
+Chandannagar police station has jurisdiction over the Chandannagore Municipal Corporation area.
 Chandannagar Police Commissionerate was established on 30 June 2017.
-The establishments marked under the same are Chinsurah PS; Chandernagore PS; Bhadreswar PS; Serampore PS; Dankuni PS; Rishra PS; Uttarpara PS; Chinsurah Women PS; Serampore Women PS.
+The establishments marked under the same are Chinsurah PS; Chandannagore PS; Bhadreswar PS; Serampore PS; Dankuni PS; Rishra PS; Uttarpara PS; Chinsurah Women PS; Serampore Women PS.
 Mr Peeyush Pandey, an IPS of 1993 batch, became the first commissioner of the Chandannagar Police Commissionerate.
 A major urban part of the district along river Hooghly has been brought under the jurisdiction of the commissionerate to ensure better policing.